colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Falls-back to [redisent](https://github.com/damz/redisent) if phpredis isn't present or `use_redisent` is enabled
  - Tagging is handled using the “set” datatype for efficient tag management
  - Key expiry is handled automatically by Redis, safe to use with maxmemory
+ - Automatic cleaning optional for cleaning of global ids set and tag ids sets and tags set.
  - Unit tested!

 ## INSTALLATION (Magento)